probablyduncan/cafe/README.md

         - or maybe just go there and don't bother with state
         - visited choices can be empty
         - and we'll allow the debugger to choose whatever state vars they want I guess?
+    - so debug mode doesn't save, you just go to whatever state you want yourself
+    - this means you have to be able to modify all aspects of the state
     - ability to update state vars used in current scene (updates state)
     - save and load states (snapshots/quicksave for easy testing)